OutlierVentures/BuyCoPoc/README.md

 #### Troubleshooting

 However, it doesn't always work.
-NTVS has some performance issues which might or might not occur on your system, and these might be so serious that they make VS unusable.
+NTVS has some performance issues which might or might not occur on your system, and these might be so serious that they make VS unusable (see NTVS GitHub issues, for example [this one](https://github.com/Microsoft/nodejstools/issues/663)).

 If they do, try this:

 * Set Node.js Intellisense to a lower level through the VS options.
 * Close Visual Studio, delete `.ntvs_analysis.dat` from the project folder and open the solution again.